 For the month of August, Edinburgh's leading galleries, museums and artist-run spaces present an innovative programme of special events – most of which are free to attend.
 The festival also includes new public art commissions by established and emerging artists.

 Edinburgh Art Festival combines ambitious presentations of contemporary and historic art from Scotland and around the world.
-Major contemporary exhibits for 2018 include works by Tacita Dean, Jenny Saville, Joana Vasconcelos, Lucy Skaer and Victoria Crowe.
+Major contemporary exhibits for 2018 included works by Tacita Dean, Jenny Saville, Joana Vasconcelos, Lucy Skaer and Victoria Crowe.

-You can also see newly commissioned work by the rising stars of contemporary sculpture as well as leading established sculptors, including Phyllida Barlow, one of the most lauded British sculptors working today.
+Also included was newly commissioned work by the rising stars of contemporary sculpture as well as leading established sculptors, including Phyllida Barlow, one of the most lauded British sculptors working today.

 Still a few tickets left for tomorrow’s Art Late, kicking off at @natgalleriessco with curator tours of NOW and Ed Ruscha, followed by a chance to see @jupiterartland as you’ve never seen it before.
 All topped off with music from @boohoohooband Tickets include travel to and from Jupiter!
 For info and booking see link in bio